Online Help

 Linux and macOS credentials

-These credentials are used to audit Linux and macOS computers .
-Credentials must allow logging on to these computers.
+These credentials are used to audit Linux and macOS computers in your segment.
+Credentials must allow logging on to these computers and executing the commands necessary for data collection.

 Hypervisor credentials

 These credentials are used to audit ESXi/vSphere and Citrix hypervisors.
 Credentials must allow logging on to these hypervisors.
-Consider using an account with administrative privilege and SSH access to the host system.
+Consider using an account with administrative privilege and, for Citrix hypervisors, SSH access to the host system.

 SNMP credentials